Imagining the Unseen: Generative Location Modeling for Object Placement: Experiments

+The results of the user study, summarized in \Cref{fig:exp-userstudy}, clearly demonstrate that our approach is consistently preferred over the baselines.
+Notably, our generative location model significantly outperforms the strongest discriminative baseline, FasterRCNN~\citep{fasterrcnn}, with twice as many participants preferring edits guided by our model's predicted locations.
+These findings underscore the critical impact of accurate location modeling, highlighting that improvements at the placement stage propagate substantially into downstream applications reliant on realistic object locations.

-\textbf{DPO Training.} Training a generative location model exclusively on positive locations already demonstrates strong performance, as shown in \Figref{fig:location_modeling_results} (right).
+\paragraph{Ablation study.} Training a generative location model exclusively on positive locations already demonstrates strong performance, as shown in \Cref{fig:location_modeling_results}, Ours w/o DPO.
 However, incorporating negative labels further enhances accuracy by explicitly guiding the model on where \textit{not} to predict object locations.
-Notably, unlike existing location modeling techniques, which assume non-labeled locations as negative even when negative labels are present, our approach leverages only the negative labels provided by annotators.
+Notably, unlike existing techniques which assume non-labeled locations as negative even when negative labels are present, our approach leverages only the negative labels provided by annotators.
 This ensures more precise predictions, as it avoids the potential inaccuracies introduced by assuming non-labeled locations are negative.

-\textbf{Alternative Inpainting Methods. } Our location model is not tied to a single inpainting method and can incorporate various inpainting techniques.
-To illustrate this, we use the same predicted locations to render objects with the inpainting model of GLIGEN~\citep{gligen}.
-The resulting images rendered achieve a background SSIM of 0.6511 and foreground CLIP of 0.2833, compared to a performance of 0.7184 background SSIM, 0.2849 foreground CLIP, when using PowerPaint.
-Obtaining similar foreground CLIP score indicates that inpainting is often successful even with the older GLIGEN model.
-We therefore expect that our approach benefits from future advancements in inpainting techniques as well.